If you’d like to lower your risk when buying a franchise, follow along. Because owning a franchise isn’t necessarily low-risk. Why?

-Of course, your credit rating could take a hit if you ended up closing your business down, because you’d still owe money to your vendors…and maybe even a landlord.
+One more thing that could happen if you choose the wrong franchise is this: your credit rating could take a hit if you ended up having to close your franchise business up, because you’d still owe money to your vendors…and maybe even a landlord.

 It Doesn’t Have To Happen

-The nightmarish scenario that I described above can be easily avoided if you know what to watch out for when you’re investigating franchises.
+The nightmarish scenarios I described above can be easily avoided if you know what to watch out for when you’re investigating franchises.

 The right path…which translates into choosing the right franchise opportunity-followed by in-depth research, can allow you to come out a winner.
 (I’ll let you define the word, “Winner.”)